 While starting a flower bed requires some planning and forethought beforehand, it's not as difficult as one might think to build a flower bed from scratch.
 There are many types of flower gardens, and no two are ever quite the same.
 You can plant a flower bed any way you like – big or small, curved or straight, raised or flat – whatever.
-Flower beds can also be changed as time goes on or as space permits.
+Flower beds can also be changed over time or as space permits.
 First, let's look at how to create a flower bed.

 How to Create